oessayeg/so_long/README.md

 <img width="2242" alt="sc" src="https://user-images.githubusercontent.com/96997041/158020541-efc9072c-5c8f-4704-82ec-d61e915e2618.png">

-_The project so_long is one of the projects in the second circle of the 42cursus._
+_The project so_long is one of the projects in the second circle of the 42cursus.
 _It aims to create a small 2d game using the minilibx.
-Here's a link to install it : [install minilibx](https://achedeuzot.me/2014/12/20/installer-la-minilibx/)_
+Here's a link to install it : [install minilibx](https://achedeuzot.me/2014/12/20/installer-la-minilibx/).
-_Normally mandatory and bonus parts are separeted but I assembled theim here because the mandatory part is not fun at all._
+_Normally mandatory and bonus parts are separeted but I assembled theim here because the mandatory part is not fun at all.

 ### Objectives
   * Create a program that takes as argument a file (ending with '.ber') containing a map and displays a window representing each character with an image